SriDharshana/signature_verification/README.md

 # Signature Verification
 To verify whether the given signature is Real of Fake

+# Abstract

+Forgery is happening in banks, intelligence agencies and high-profile institutions while validating the identity of an individual using their signature .
+To overcome this issue , Machine Learning is used to detect whether the signature is real or fake.
+Here, Random Forest Classifier is used to determine whether a questioned signature matches known signature samples .
+This saves time and energy and helps to prevent human error during the signature process and lowers chances of fraud in the process of authentication.

 # Datasets
 You can request the access for the dataset here !!

 [Training dataset](https://drive.google.com/drive/folders/1QUBvkgazkalx9F5xYb2XHUlI_954v33R?usp=share_link)

 [Testing dataset](https://drive.google.com/drive/folders/1qnkzQqboZjjALxzZby4OuP2JkUK_tGCP?usp=share_link)

 Dataset contains the images of real signatures and fake signatures .